-The IPCC and the UNFCCC are the two intergovemmental bodies with the responsibility of working towards international policies for action on climate change; the IPCC through providing state of the art assessments of what is known about climate change, its impacts and scenarios for action, and the UNFCCC by providing a forum for concerted global action.
+The Intergovernmental Panel on Climate Change (IPCC) and the United Nations Framework Convention on Climate Change (UNFCCC) are the two UN intergovernmental bodies tasked with the responsibility of working towards international policies for action on climate change; the IPCC through providing state of the art assessments of what is known about climate change, its impacts and scenarios for action, and the UNFCCC by providing a forum for concerted global action.

 In recent years there has been a growing awareness that scientific knowledge alone is inadequate for solving the climate crisis.
 In the face of global climate change and its emerging challenges and unknowns, it is essential that decision-makers base policies and actions on the best available knowledge.
 Indigenous knowledge forms part of the knowledge base and is already seen as pivotal in fields such as sustainable development, agroforestry, traditional medicine, applied anthropology, biodiversity conservation and natural resource management.

 At the global level, the LINKS programme promotes recognition of indigenous knowledge in climate change and biodiversity science-policy.

 The Intergovernmental Panel on Climate Change (IPCC) is the international body for assessing the science related to climate change.
 IPCC reports provide the scientific basis by which governments may take decisions to address climate change.
 In 2009 the IPCC looked at indigenous knowledge in its Fifth Assessment Report on climate change impacts, vulnerability and adaptation.
 Released in 2014, the Fifth Assessment Report’s Summary for Policymakers supported the importance of indigenous knowledge as a foundation for adaptation and recognized that these have currently not been used in adaptation.